deficollective/defiscan/src/content/protocols/venus-protocol.md

 # Summary

-The Venus Protocol is a lending protocol deployed on Binance Smart Chain.
-Users can create lending positions by depositing `BEP20` tokens or `BNB` in the respective lending pools.
-This allows them to create borrow positions for supported `BEP20` tokens or `BNB` against their collateral.
-If a position becomes liquidatable, anyone can execute the liquidation for an incentive.
+Venus Protocol is a decentralized lending platform on Binance Smart Chain.
+Users can supply assets to earn yield and borrow against their collateral.
+The protocol is governed by XVS token holders who vote on upgrades and parameter changes through an on-chain governance system with built-in timelocks.

-The upgrades and parameter changes are protected by onchain governance of XVS holders.
-Any `XVS` holder posessing a minimum amount can create a proposal voted on by the community.
-If the proposal passes, it can be executed after 2 days in most cases, and 1 hour for fast track proposals accepted for certain functionalities.

 # Ratings